Master of Science in Health Care Informatics - FAQs

 Please note that UCF employee and state tuition waivers are not accepted for this program.

-The program is in candidate status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education.
+The program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education.

 Once you create your online application and begin the process, there is a section where you will upload your resume and goal statement directly into the application portal.